 With more IoT devices finding a home in real estate, we can expect homes to get smarter, easier to run and more energy efficient.
 Realtors won’t need to work as hard, when they've got IoT support, but they will need to ensure homes are up to the standard that many new buyers expect.
 IoT-enabled software applications also open up new ways for realtors and property managers to improve the buying experience.

-About author: Dariya Lopukhina is a technology enthusiast and writer working for Anadea, where we leverage our 18+ years expertise in software development to harness innovative technologies like IoT and build effective IT solutions for real estate, healthcare and other industries.
+About author: Dariya Lopukhina is a technology enthusiast and writer working for Anadea, where we leverage our 18+ years expertise in real estate software development services to harness innovative technologies like IoT, healthcare and other industries.
 Found out more about her on LinkedIn.